KITcii/smart-contract-dev-support/Design Patterns/Replay-Protection Pattern/README.md

 # Replay-Protection Pattern

 ## Context
-The Replay-Protection Pattern can be applied whenever the payload of a transaction can be replayed for repeated function execution, for example, after a hardfork of a distributed ledger.
+The Replay-Protection Pattern is applicable whenever the payload of a transaction can be replayed for repeated function execution, for example, after a hardfork of a distributed ledger.

 ``Applies to: [X] EOSIO    [X] Ethereum    [] Hyperledger Fabric``